First in a series of campaigns to provide new line of capital

 Globally the crowd-investment market generated an estimated $2.1 billion in 2015, with investments in developing countries alone predicted to exceed $96 billion per year within a decade according to the World Bank.
 As such, it is emerging as an increasingly important means of financing new technology at scale in rural Africa.

-TRINE aims to tackle energy poverty through closing the gap between private capital in developed countries and local solar partners in emerging markets.
-In contrast to microfinance where large investors make many small loans, crowd funding allows many small lenders to provide substantial finance to organisations with the reach and scale to deliver significant impact.
+TRINE aims to tackle energy poverty by closing the gap between private capital in developed countries and local solar partners in emerging markets.
+In contrast to microfinance where large investors make many small loans, crowdfunding allows many small lenders to provide substantial finance to organisations with the reach and scale to deliver significant impact.
 The for-profit nature of TRINE means that its projects are economically viable as well as delivering a long-term social and environmental benefit.

 Sam Manaberi, Founder & CEO of TRINE, said: “We’re thrilled to fully fund our 10th project together with Raj Ushanga House and Azuri.
 Almost 100,000 people will soon have access to clean energy since we started TRINE.
 This successful campaign further proves that the interest for investing in social, environmental and economical impact is continuing to increase.
 We look forward to keep working with the best entrepreneurs and bring solar where it’s needed the most.”